EvertonNdiawo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles -> Scrpt to display contents of /etc/passwd and /etc/hosts

-4-lastlines -> A script to display the last ten files of /etc/passwd..
+4-lastlines -> A script to display the last ten lines of /etc/passwd.

+5-firstlines -> Script to display the first ten lines of /etc/passwd.

+6-